UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### Fares

-Fares should be seen as the counter part of `OfferParts` in case of interactions between an allocator and a fare provider.
+Fares should be seen as the counter part of `OfferParts` in case of interactions between an distributor and a fare provider.
 The key difference here is that where offer parts are products defined by the provider and fulfilled by it as well, the fares do not constitute a distributable product.
 It is up to the distributor to build the distributable product (that he could then sell as an offer part to a retailer), based on one single fare or by combining fares coming from different providers.
-In consequence, the fulfillment of the resulting product is the responsibility of the allocator as well.
+In consequence, the fulfillment of the resulting product is the responsibility of the distributor as well.

-Distriution systems which also act as retilers might encapsulating both fares and offer parts in offers allowing to have a similar flow of interactions regardless of the type of provider.
+Distribution systems which also act as retailers might encapsulating both fares and offer parts in offers allowing to have a similar flow of interactions regardless of the type of provider.

-Fares provide all information needed to be combined by an distributor and to allow an allocator to create fulfillments and support of control processes (e.g. providing combined control data to the TCOs).
+Fares provide all information needed to be combined by an distributor and to allow an distributor to create fulfillments and support of control processes (e.g. providing combined control data to the TCOs).
 This especially includes the temporal and regional validity for travel.
 The rules on how to combine the fares (combination constraints) must also be included in the fare.

 #### Regional Validity Route model

 The route in fares is modeled as a structural model to allow additional functionalities including automated ticket control or validation of new trips with the described route.
 The model is compliant with the route model used in the FCB bar code data and the IRS 90918-4 ticket data exchange for control.

 The data model makes use of recursive definitions to simplify implementations but the message contains a non-recursive representation of the data where recursive links have been replaced by a reference to an index in a list.

 ![Route data model](../images/models/OSDM-model-Routes-online.png)

 For the following example object models are shown for the message representation and the recursive model:

 ![Route example](../images/fare-data-structure/viaExample.PNG)